Berserk-Games/Tabletop-Simulator-API/docs/object.md

 ####createButton(...)

-[<span class="ret boo"></span>](intro#types)&nbsp; Creates a scripted button attached to the Object.
+[<span class="ret boo"></span>](intro#types)&nbsp;Creates a scripted button attached to the Object.
 Scripted buttons are buttons that can be clicked while in-game that trigger a function in a script.

 ???tip "Button Tips"
 	* Buttons can not be clicked from their back side.